diggooddodg/Income-predictor/README.md

 Method: Several machine learning algorithms were evaluated before taking the best one forward for tuning and testing.

 ## Jupyter notebook contents
-All steps completed for this project may be found in the Jupyter Notebook including:
+All steps completed for this project may be found in the Jupyter Notebook.
+An html version of the notebook is also in this repository.
+The steps include:
 1. Data exploration.
 2. Data preparation.
 3. Algorithm evaluation and selection.